-As at December 31, 2022, the Corporation had US\$3,400 outstanding under its Senior Secured Term Loan II, no repayments were required during the year ended December 31, 2022.
+As at December 31, 2022, the Corporation had US\$3,400 outstanding under a Senior Secured Term Loan II.
 During the year ended December 31, 2023, the Corporation repaid the full balance of \$4,553 (US\$3,400) outstanding under the term loan at its option.

 Prepayment penalties amounted to \$122, calculated as 90 days' interest on the principal amount being prepaid.
-Remaining deferred financing charges at the time of repayment of \$64 were fully amortized into income along with the prepayment penalty under finance charges on the consolidated statement of earnings and comprehensive earnings.
+Remaining deferred financing charges at the time of repayment of \$64 were fully amortized into income along with the prepayment penalty under finance charges, net on the consolidated statement of earnings and comprehensive earnings.